History of Colorado ManREACH

 Also in 2016, the organization received another generous grant from the Gamma Mu Foundation to help it continue serving the unmet needs of GBTQ men in Colorado.
 With Gamma Mu’s help, ManREACH was able to host two statewide gatherings in 2016: one over Fourth of July Weekend at the Cal-Wood Center in Jamestown, the other over Labor Day Weekend at La Foret Retreat in Black Forest.

 In 2017, Colorado ManREACH expanded its program offerings to include live, online Virtual Heart Circles and Men’s Forums via video conference.
 These new events along with several local potlucks gave men the opportunity to connect in a variety of places throughout the year, in addition to ManREACH gatherings.
-Colorado ManREACH hosted two multi-day gatherings in 2017, Fourth of July Weekend at Cal-Wood, June 30-July 3, and Labor Day Weekend at La Foret, September 1-4.
-ManREACH also received another grant from Gamma Mu Foundation as it continued its transition from a publicly funded to a financially self-sustaining organization.
+Colorado ManREACH hosted two multi-day gatherings in 2017, Fourth of July Weekend at Cal-Wood and Labor Day Weekend at La Foret.
+ManREACH also received another grant from Gamma Mu Foundation as it continued to transition from a publicly funded to a financially self-sustaining organization.

 Over the next two years, ManREACH began hosting smaller one and two-night gatherings designed for a dozen participants each at two new locations in Colorado, the Bunkhouse Lodge in Breckenridge and the Tennessee Pass Yurts.
 The annual gathering at La Foret Retreat near Colorado Springs continued to be a three-night event for groups of approximately 20.